cosanlab/nltools/docs/auto_examples/01_DataOperations/plot_neurovault_io.rst

 Neurovault I/O
 ==============

-Data can be easily downloaded and uploaded to neurovault.
+Data can be easily downloaded and uploaded to `neurovault <http://neurovault.org/>`_ using `pynv <https://github.com/neurolearn/pynv>`_, a python wrapper for the neurovault api.